Eddie Cibrian: Personal life

 In May 2001, Cibrian married Brandi Glanville, a former model and reality television star.
 Cibrian and Glanville have two sons, Mason and Jake.
 The couple announced their separation in July 2009 when it was revealed Cibrian had an affair with country music singer LeAnn Rimes, after they appeared together in the movie Northern Lights.
 Cibrian and Glanville's divorce was finalized on September 30, 2010.
-The circumstances surrounding the affair and divorce were a part of Glanville's book Drinking and Tweeting: And Other Brandi Blunders.
-In a 2013 interview, Glanville commented, "Marriages break up all the time.
-People have affairs.
-Happens every day.
-It matters how you handle yourself after and if you're actually remorseful.
-I've never found LeAnn to be remorseful.
-I found her to be like, 'Nah-nah-nah-nah-nah, I got your family.'"

 On December 27, 2010, it was announced that Cibrian was engaged to Rimes.
 The couple wed on April 22, 2011, at a private home in California.